Alaska State School for the Deaf and Hard of Hearing

 The Alaska State School for the Deaf and Hard of Hearing (AKSD, previously abbreviated as ASSDHH) is a public school located in Anchorage, Alaska, United States.

 Its affiliated schools are Russian Jack Elementary School, Orah Dee Clark Middle School, and Bettye Davis East Anchorage High School.

 History

 In 1972, the Alaska Department of Education, in collaboration with the Anchorage School District, established and funded the Alaska State Program for the Deaf (ASPD).
 In 1975, elementary school classes for ASSDHH began.
 In 1987, the school's name was changed to Alaska State School for the Deaf.
 Middle school and high school locations were added in 1992.
 An infant learning program also operated by ASSDHH between 1980 and 2002.
-In 1995, the school's current name was given, recognizing its inclusion of students beyond deafness.
+In 1995, the school was given its current name, Alaska State School for the Deaf and Hard of Hearing, recognizing its inclusion of students beyond deafness.

 For a period the school used ASSDHH as its acronym, but in 2016 it began using AKSD instead.